1qh/sad/en/en.md

 These attributes are called qualifiers

-Such attribute is shown in a small box attached to end (the class) of association, where navigation originates
+Such attribute is shown in a small box attached to end (class) of association, where navigation originates

-Thus, qualifier is applied to 1-to-many or many-to-many associations, to reduce from many to 1 (or 0..1), or to reduce from many to many (but the number is less)
+Thus, qualifier is applied to 1-to-many or many-to-many associations, to reduce from many to 1 (or 0..1), or to reduce from many to many (but number is less)
 Bank

 bankName